-In most LTD cases, generic letters from physicians will have little impact on the insurance company’s disability decision.
-This is because doctors submit letters so short and lacking in detail in most cases that the letter’s value to a disability examiner is practically non-existent.
 For example, if all the doctor does is summarize your medical diagnoses and conclude that you are disabled and unable to work.
-That letter will not assist the claims handler in understanding why you are unable to work.
-Unfortunately, this type of letter is the most common from disinterested physicians.
+This letter will not help the claims examiner understand why you are unable to work.
+Unfortunately, this type of letter is the most common from disinterested doctors.

 This type of statement is called a “medical source statement” or “residual functional capacity” evaluation.
-These medical source statements help the evaluation process because most insurance company claims adjusters are not medical professionals.
-They rely on the medical professionals to identify the claimant’s level of impairment; therefore, adjusters give weight to the detailed opinions of medical professionals, particularly those directly involved in the claimant’s medical treatment.
-The claims examiner should accept a treating doctor’s medical source statement as true and accurate unless they have good reason to reject it (such as where the doctor has no credibility or is not a specialist familiar with the claimant’s particular illness or injury).
+These medical source statements aid in the evaluation process because most insurance company claims adjusters are not medical professionals.
+They rely on the medical professionals to determine the claimant’s level of impairment; therefore, adjusters give weight to the detailed opinions of medical professionals, particularly those directly involved in the claimant’s medical treatment.

 To help a long-term disability case, the doctor’s medical source statement should be: